AriolaLeka/Fundamental-Matrix-and-Camera-Parameter-Recovery/README.md

 ## Acknowledgement

-This project was done in collaboration with Shega Likaj and Francisco AMoros Cubells.
+This project was done in collaboration with Shega Likaj and Francisco Amoros Cubells.